FROM COCONUT TO CONSERVATION: THE COUSIN ISLAND STORY

 ECOTOURISM: VISIT COUSIN ISLAND

-The island is open to visitors Monday to Friday, between 9:30 am and midday and is closed on weekends and public holidays.
+The island is open to visitors Monday to Friday, between 9:45 am and 1230 and is closed on weekends and public holidays.

 Since 1998, Cousin is managed by Nature Seychelles, a national NGO and BirdLife Partner.
 The reserve has a longstanding ecotourism program started in the 1970s.
 Visitor fees sustain the management of the reserve as well as research, conservation and education projects both on and off the reserve.
 Visits to Cousin are undertaken by local tour operators.